 1896-S, 1901-S and 1913-S are the rarest dates of Barber Quarters.
 A 1901-S Barber Quarter demands several thousand dollars in even the lowest grade and is by far the rarest coin in the Barber Quarter series.

-Thick frosty white luster rests on excellently struck surfaces.
+Thick frosty white luster rests on sharply struck surfaces.
 A beautiful first-year example.

 CAC.
 Well struck with vibrant luster and nice delicate toning.